Four inequivalent paths to Thermality in Minkowski spacetime: The Problem Statement and SetUp

+Consider a Rindler wedge $R_2$ with the following particle content.
+The left-moving particles are present with a thermal distribution, while there are no right-moving particles.
+There is therefore a net left-moving thermal flux of particles.
+We show that starting from $R_2$ with the above-mentioned particle distribution, we arrive at a thermal distribution of particles in $R_3$ with both the left-moving and right-moving particles with a thermal distribution of particles with the standard Rindler temperature.
+We note that this is true close to the horizon.

-$R_2$ is obtained from $R_1$ by displacing its origin along the future-directed null $V_1$-axis by a Minkowski parameter $\Delta_2$, $R_3$ is then constructed by a further displacement of $R_2$ along the null $U_2$-axis by parameter $\Delta_3$ (see Figure~\ref{Fig:1}).
+An alternative definition of path 3 traces a sequence $R_1 \rightarrow R_2 \rightarrow R_3$, where $R_2$ is obtained from $R_1$ by displacing its origin along the future-directed null $V_1$-axis by a Minkowski parameter $\Delta_2$, $R_3$ is then constructed by a further displacement of $R_2$ along the null $U_2$-axis by parameter $\Delta_3$ (see Figure~\ref{Fig:1}).
 For illustration, Figure~\ref{Fig:1} depicts the case where $\Delta_2 = \Delta_3$, but this equality is not a physical constraint and can be ensured by an appropriate Lorentz transformation, since these parameters are not Lorentz scalars.
+In our article, we present the latter definition of path 3, where the starting point is again a vacuum in wedge $R_1$.